rydmike/flex_color_scheme/README.md

 We define the light theme for the app, using current theme index, selected surface style and app bar style.
-With the built-in 20 themes, and the three custom ones we made, we can use 23 different app themes via the setup below, times the five surface styles and app bar variants.
+With the built-in 20 themes, and the three custom ones we made, we can use 23 different app themes via the setup below, times the five surface styles and five app bar variants.

 The factory `FlexColorScheme.light` is used to define a `FlexColorScheme` for a light theme, from the light FlexSchemeColor in the `myFlexSchemes` list, plus some other properties, like the surface and app bar style used in